microsoft/nni/src/sdk/pynni/nni/hyperband_advisor/README.md

 |3     |3 27 |1 81 |     |     |     |
 |4     |1 81 |     |     |     |     |

-`s` means bracket, `n` means the number of configurations that are generated, the corresponding `r` means how many STEPS these configurations run. `i` means round, for example, bracket 4 has 5 rounds, bracket 3 has 4 rounds.
+`s` means bucket, `n` means the number of configurations that are generated, the corresponding `r` means how many STEPS these configurations run. `i` means round, for example, bucket 4 has 5 rounds, bucket 3 has 4 rounds.

 About how to write trial code, please refer to the instructions under `examples/trials/mnist-hyperband/`.